 CSTEP Scholar Benefits

-First priority for opportunities such as:
+The priority for opportunities such as:

 - Mentor pre-collegiate students

-- Opportunities to attend student professional development conferences to showcase your work and meet industry professionals
+- Opportunities to attend student professional development conferences to showcase your work and meet industry professionals.

-- Opportunities to participate in all CSTEP programming and activities
+- Opportunities to participate in all CSTEP programming and activities.

 *Students must meet CSTEP scholar requirements each semester to remain a scholar